olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 # **Product Demonstration Report**

-As a team we have agreed to design and develop a path finder bot to monitoring temperature and humidity in indoor green house.
-This report will contain a brief description and demo of the product.
-The demo of the product will include implemention and testing codes and key aspects of the product along its devlopment cycle.
+As a team we have agreed to design and develop a pathfinder bot to monitoring temperature and humidity in indoor greenhouse.
 With the on-going covid-19 restrictions we are not physically able to demonstrate our product.
+We cannot create quick turn-around solution to a problems and test to see if the solution words.
+This is in part due to the limited time available in the schedule of session.
+This will have a major affect of the development and testing of our code and product.
+It is important to highlight this in our risk log.

 ## Introduction

+This report will contain a brief description and demo of the product.
+The demo of the product will include implemention and testing codes and, key aspects of the product along its devlopment cycle.
+The product demonstration section will be recoard of the problems and solution we encountered while developing the pathfinder bot.
+The demonstration will include facets of a working product.

+## Inital design thoughts

-### Project: Path Finder for indoor green House (_for monitoring temperature and humidity in greenhouse_)
+### Project: Pathfinder for indoor green House (_for monitoring temperature and humidity in greenhouse_)

 Some of the importance of managing temperature and humidity in a greenhouse are: